|Deeds of Variation for Family Trust – build online||Price|

 6. Loss Recoupment

-The Trustee has the power to determine not to recoup carried forward losses, to have distributable income, which can be applied to various beneficiaries.
-If you did not have that power, there could be a situation arising where there is no income of the Trust estate to distribute.
+The Trustee has the power to determine not to recoup carried forward losses and to have distributable income, which can be applied to various beneficiaries.
+If you did not have that power, there could be a situation arising where there is no income from the Trust estate to distribute.
 According to the ATO, the Trustee is assessed on the capital gain.
 To make matters worse a corporate Trustee is taxed on the grossed-up capital gain, without recourse to the tax legislation.

 Any stamp duty or CGT when upgrading a Family Trust deed?

 If your trust owns bank accounts, shares and real estate then you transfer these into the names of the new trustees.
 This is if you change your trustee.

 With a Legal Consolidated Family Trust update, there is generally no transfer/stamp duty (State law) or Capital Gains Tax (Commonwealth law) on the transfer from one trustee to another.
 Speak to your accountant.
 Also, NSW and ACT usually apply stamp duty on the transfer of real estate.